swadeley/pulp_installer/docs/index.md

 The Ansible [control node](https://docs.ansible.com/ansible/2.5/network/getting_started/basic_concepts.html#control-node) (i.e., your workstation) must have Python (>= 2.7) and Ansible (>= 2.9) installed.

-Ensure that your server meets the [hardware requirements](https://docs.pulpproject.org/pulpcore/installation/hardware-requirements.html) to install and run Pulp.
+Ensure that the server you use for Pulp, the Ansible [managed node](https://docs.ansible.com/ansible/2.5/network/getting_started/basic_concepts.html#managed-nodes), meets the [hardware requirements](https://docs.pulpproject.org/pulpcore/components.html#hardware-requirements) to install and run Pulp.

-Ensure that your server, AKA the Ansible [managed node](https://docs.ansible.com/ansible/2.5/network/getting_started/basic_concepts.html#managed-nodes), runs one of these currently supported operating systems:
+Ensure that the server runs one of these currently supported operating systems:

 - CentOS/RHEL/Rocky 7, 8 or 9
 - Fedora 32 or later